PDFs have been with us for a long time. They're certainly useful for some things, but it’s important to understand their limitations.

 According to SalesForce, 84 percent of buyers believe the experience a company provides is just as important as its products and services.
 And there's no arguing with the fact that the content you produce is a major part of how any customer experiences your brand.

-Yet relatively few companies pay much attention to their content experience, preferring instead to cling to what they know — legacy PDFs.
+Yet relatively few companies pay much attention to their content experience, preferring instead to cling to what they know — like legacy PDFs.

 Granted, adopting new technology can be daunting.
 But this post will provide a clear and compelling argument for why the world must move past PDFs, once and for all.